 Round 1 went to the lab, he was quicker out of the starting blocks and he’s caught Archer off guard, pinning him to the ground for the last 20 seconds of the round.
 Lot’s of growling flashing of teeth and madly wagging tails.

 Round 2 also went to the lab after Archer finally managed to get back to his feet, promptly runs sideways into a tree knocking himself back to the ground.
 The agile lab is back on him in a flash, working the ears.
-It’s all looking very one sided, I’m thinking I might have to step in but he’s making it pretty clear he wants to fight on.
+It’s all looking very one-sided, I’m thinking I might have to step in but he’s making it pretty clear he wants to fight on.

 Round 4 and the lab knows it’s in a fight, it manages to get to its feet and run 5 yards before Archer slams into him sending him back to the ground.
-Archer has the panting lab just where he wants him, but it’s obvious they are both starting to feel the pace, their lunges slower, laboured and more considered.
+Archer has the panting lab just where he wants him, but it’s obvious they are both starting to feel the pace, their lunges slower laboured and more considered.

 Round 5 – into the last round.
 Archer is flagging badly and the agile lab is starting to drag himself out from his grip.
-They are both back on their feet, it’s gone to paws, like two tired gladiators the pups are leaning against each other panting, their tongues hanging loosely from foaming mouths.
+They have both made it back on their feet, it’s gone to paws, like two tired gladiators the pups are leaning against each other panting, their tongues hanging loosely from foaming mouths.
 I agree with the other owner that they’ve had enough and decide to call it a draw on the round and the match.

 It takes another minute to fully pull them apart and calm them down.
 They would have been happy to keep going until total exhaustion, but then who’s going to carry them home?
 It’s not the first time he’s played with this particular lab, last time he lost badly having to tap out after some overzealous bites, so it was good to see him stepping up his game and more importantly having a fantastic time.

 It does seem vicious at face value, but on closer scrutiny just like real wrestling the bites and swipes are all pulled, the growling excitement not anger.
 Either pup can stop at any time simply be yelping, so they both push it to the limit, cautious however not to over do their fun and bring the play session to a premature end.
-Not surprisingly with such rough housing there are a few bumps and scrapes, but in spite of these I can guarantee you Archer is eager for a re-match.
+Not surprisingly with such roughhousing, there are a few bumps and scrapes, but in spite of these, I can guarantee you Archer is eager for a re-match.

 We ended up taking Archer back to the vet’s this week, the final straw being a mild case of pink eye or conjunctivitis if you want to get technical.
 It appears to be par for the course with retrievers, my parents and sisters dogs having similar infections from time to time.
-With all the bacteria breeding in his warm moist bloody gums it comes as little surprise that he might get an infection.
+With all the bacteria breeding in his warm moist bloody gums, it comes as no surprise that he might get an infection.

 The vet put some staining eye drops in Archer’s eye so he could eliminate any scratches to the cornea.
-Unfortunately it left him looking like a zombie dog, with florescent green eyes and bright green snot coming out of his nose, the picture above really doesn’t do the eyes justice, outside in daylight it was quite unsettling and he got some very odd looks on our walk home.
+Unfortunately, it left him looking like a zombie dog, with florescent green eyes and bright green snot coming out of his nose, the picture above really doesn’t do the eyes justice, outside in daylight it was quite unsettling and he got some very odd looks on our walk home.